coder-akram-khan/statistics_calculations/README.md

 # statistics_calculations

 This repository demonstrates Python code for calculating key statistical measures and performing basic data analysis.
-It also includes examples of **Linear Regression** and **Polynomial Regression** to explore relationships between variables, make predictions, and highlight potential limitations.
+It also includes examples of **Linear Regression**, **Polynomial Regression**, and **Multiple Regression** to explore relationships between variables, make predictions, and highlight potential limitations.

 ---